InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Related Work

-Several agent systems and frameworks have been proposed in the data analysis field.
-In data visualization, MatPlotAgent~\cite{yang2024matplotagent} combines code and multimodal LLMs, and nvAgent~\cite{ouyang2025nvagent} generates VQL to visualize.
-For exploratory insight, InsightPilot~\cite{ma2023insightpilot} and InsightLens~\cite{weng2025insightlens} leverage analytic selection and multi‐agent dialogue extraction to help users uncover and organize insights via natural‐language interaction.
+\paragraph{Data Analytical Agents.} Several agent systems and frameworks have been proposed in the data analysis field.
+In data visualization, MatPlotAgent~\cite{yang2024matplotagent} combines code and multimodal LLMs, nvAgent~\cite{ouyang2025nvagent} and MultiVis-Agent~\cite{lu2026multivis} generate executable programming code to visualize data.
+For exploratory insight, InsightPilot~\cite{ma2023insightpilot} and InsightLens~\cite{weng2025insightlens} leverage analytic selection and multi‐agent dialogue extraction to help users uncover and organize insights via natural‐language interaction effectively.
 DAgent~\cite{xu2025dagent} and an LLM‑based SQL‐generation approach~\cite{perez2025llm} generate SQL over databases to extract information and synthesize textual reports and insights.
 InsightBench~\cite{sahuinsightbench} proposes Agent Poirot, a multi‐agent framework that iteratively generates questions, produces executable code, and derives insights.
-Other work includes the LangChain Pandas framework~\cite{langchainpandas}, AutoGen~\cite{wu2024autogen} for customizable agent orchestration, and the ReAct~\cite{yao2023react} prompting strategies, which use reasoning and actions to enhance LLM decision‐making.
+Other work includes the LangChain Pandas framework~\cite{langchainpandas}, AutoGen~\cite{wu2024autogen} for customizable agent orchestration, and the ReAct~\cite{yao2023react} prompting strategies, which use reasoning and actions to enhance LLM decision‐making capabilities.